xizero00/Router-Utility/README.md

 # Router Utility

 ## Introduction
 Router Utility is implemented using python2.7.
 It monitors router's status, check the network connectivity.
-It reboots the router and report router's status throught wechat when router is off-line.
+It reboots the router and reports router's status throught wechat when router is off-line.

 Its message sending function is implemented with server chan(http://sc.ftqq.com/3.version), so you have to login server chan with your github account and get a server chan ID.